Results matter, especially after an arrest. See how our past successes have helped our former clients.

 You may be wondering how a break-in could be excused as not being criminal behavior, and that’s understandable.
 Despite the significant rise in auto theft and break-ins across all police districts in San Francisco, the arrest rate, perhaps bizarrely, went down.
 As a good auto theft attorney will tell you, this suggests that there are, perhaps, some valid defenses to be made.

-Although San Francisco has experienced an alarming 85 vehicle break-ins per day, on average, between January and November 2017, and Mission alone has seen a whopping 86% increase in this offense alone, the police department have taken the decision to get rid of the Patrol Bureau Task Force.
+Although San Francisco has experienced an alarming 85 vehicle break-ins per day, on average, between January and November 2017, and Mission alone has seen a whopping 86% increase in this offense alone, the police department has taken the decision to get rid of the Patrol Bureau Task Force.
 The alternative approach to policing, whereby officers patrol on foot, does not appear to be doing much to deter opportunistic thieves, as shown by the following figures:

 The question is, arrest down because some suspected break-ins aren’t actually criminal, or have the changes in policing meant fewer thieves are apprehended?